mojochao/devbox/README.md

 Once removed, devboxes will not show up in the output of the `devbox list` command and cannot be started.
-If needed again, re-add the devbox with the `devbox add` command and provision it again for use with the `devbox copy` command.
+If needed again, re-add the devbox with the `devbox add` command and provision it again for use as desired.